-The structure of the workflow can be adapted with minimal efforts to match the collaborative framework methodology; each colored block can be replaced with a 3-components assembly that performs the CPACS mapping, Brics task creation and extraction of the output values from the enriched CPACS.
-The operations with the surrogate models operated as remote discipline have been successfully tested using the Multi-task feature of Brics.
+Thanks to AGILE developments, the structure of the workflow can be adapted to a collaborative workflow with minimal efforts following the collaborative framework methodology; each colored block can be replaced with a 3-components assembly that performs the CPACS mapping, Brics task creation and extraction of the output values from the enriched CPACS.
+The operations with the surrogate models operated as remote discipline have been successfully tested using the multi-task feature of Brics.

-There are 2 nested convergence loops (represented by the circular icons on Fig. 22).
+In this implementation, there are two nested convergence loops (represented by the circular icons on Figure 22).
 They are required as the connections among the tools, which have been severed for the DOEs, have to be re-established to ensure the MDA functionality; in some cases this implies that a cluster may receive the input before the corresponding output has been generated by another cluster.
 To this end, a nominal initialization value, subsequently refined in the following iterations, has been used.
-Each loop has been addressed using a fixed point iteration until the assigned tolerance is reached (difference between 2 successive iterations lesser than 0.1%).
+Each loop has been addressed using a fixed point iteration until the assigned tolerance is reached (absolute relative difference between two successive iterations lesser than 0.1%).
 The inner loop connects weight and system clusters and is required to ensure the consistency of the systems weight value (mSystem coupling variable).
 The outer also includes the Mission cluster and is mandatory to achieve convergence on the fuel weight (mFuel coupling variable) information.
 On average to achieve convergence on both loops, 45 evaluations have to be performed (9 runs of the outer loop, each requiring 5 runs of the inner).
-Input values have been gathered on the top of the workflow; the two main array are InputWingGeometry (top left, which include all the AeroCluster inputs) and the InputMission (top right).
+Input values have been gathered on the top of the workflow, corresponding to WingGeometry parameters.
 The design variables for Structural sizing and Weight and On-board systems Clusters are either inherited or generated as output.
 System and fuel mass are not to be considered independent design variables.

-A single run of the non-collaborative MDA takes about 10 seconds; 4 iterations of the internal loop and 5 of the outer one are required to achieve the convergence requirements.
-The total number of calls to the SM evaluator is 46 (Aero 1, Weight 20, Systems 20, Mission 5).
-The equivalent collaborative workflow requires around 300 seconds, due to the overhead introduced by data upload and download on the sharedpoint server.
+A single run of the non-collaborative MDA takes about 30 seconds; on average (could vary due to specific design variable values) 5 iterations of the internal loop and 9 of the outer one are required to achieve the convergence requirements.
+The total number of calls to the SM evaluator in an average case is 100 as reported in Table 2.
+The equivalent collaborative workflow (ie. using Brics) requires around 300 seconds, due to the overhead introduced by data upload and download on the sharedpoint server.
 The overhead is particularly relevant using SM because of the significantly reduced execution time of the modeled discipline, from seconds/minutes to less than a second.
+Apart from the different execution time, both collaborative and non-collaborative implementations have been validated and produce equivalent simulation results.
 The non-collaborative version of the MDA has been used for the following analysis.